cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

     - `FixedUpdate()` can run once, zero, or several times per frame depending on how many physics frames per second are set in time settings
-    - `FixedUpdate()` should be used when applying forces , torques or other physics related function so that they will sync with the physics engine q
+    - `FixedUpdate()` should be used when applying forces , torques or other physics related function so that they will sync with the physics engine

+**June 6**
+*TODO*:
+    - research on configurable joints and rigid bodies to try and find a better way for rotations and collision detection

+*RESEARCH*
+    - the drives for joints are propertional derivative drives [link](https://docs.nvidia.com/gameworks/content/gameworkslibrary/physx/guide/Manual/Joints.html)
+    - Axis / Secondary Axis: maybe we can change this every frame to maintain local axes per motor ??